danslecosmos/MX-RGB-hotswap-ortho-6x6/readme.md

+This is a very rushed github.
+No guarantees

 ## Hotswap PCBs:

     The Hot-Swap PCBs are sold in packs of 36.
 They are compatible with all ortholinear MX keyboard cases which use the standard 19.05mm spacing, and are break-away – make it any size you want !